 ACL (anterior cruciate ligament) rupture

-A rupture of the anterior cruciate ligament (ACL), the most serious ligament injury, can cause the knee to become unstable particularly when twisting – a key action for turning on the slopes.
-Longer term, it increases the risk of the knee wearing out early (osteoarthritis).
-These injuries can be managed with physiotherapy alone or a combination of physiotherapy and ACL reconstruction surgery.
-Early knee specialist advice is critical to make the best possible recovery but beware of being pressurised into ACL surgery abroad as this can be counterproductive.
+This most serious of ligament injuries can cause the knee to become unstable particularly when twisting – a key action for turning on the slopes.
+Longer term, it can also increase the risk of the knee wearing out early (osteoarthritis).
+At Yorkshire Knee Clinic, we can manage these injuries with physiotherapy alone or a combination of physiotherapy and ACL reconstruction surgery.
+It’s important to get advice from a specialist knee doctor quickly, but beware of being pressurised into early ACL surgery abroad as this can be counterproductive.

 The twisting nature of skiing falls can lead to tears in one of the two menisci (cartilages).
-These can vary from small tears which cause discomfort but no locking to larger tears which can lock the knee.
-The small tears can heal and symptoms settle down but if discomfort continues to limit activities over 4-6 weeks then your knee consultant may recommend treatment including knee arthroscopy (simple keyhole surgery) may be advised.
-‘Locked’ knees which cannot be fully straightened require urgent assessment within a week or two and often early arthroscopic knee surgery is advised to try to save the meniscus and/or to restore movement.
+These can vary from small tears which cause discomfort but no locking, to larger tears which can lock the knee.
+Small tears can heal and symptoms often settle down, but if discomfort continues to limit activities over 4-6 weeks then your knee consultant may recommend treatment including knee arthroscopy (simple keyhole surgery).